josephsenior/Grinta-Agent/docs/api/rest-api.md

 # 🌐 **REST API Reference**

-> **Comprehensive REST API documentation for the OpenHands platform, covering all endpoints, request/response formats, and authentication.**
+> **Comprehensive REST API documentation for the Forge platform, covering all endpoints, request/response formats, and authentication.**

 ---